Pho – The best place to have some authentic Vietnamese street food in a hipster setting.

 Birmingham International Food Festival – A few photos capturing one of the premier food festivals of the city.

 Food Yummy Food – Birmingham Foof Fest – Indian, Polish, Vietnamese, German, Caribbean, Swiss… everything is available for you to feast your eyes on, and eventually feast your tummy on.
 It literally 10 days of pure gastronomical indulgence.

-Caribbean Eats & Beats in Birmingham – Birmingham town center came alive over the weekend with the smells and sounds of the Caribbean Islands.
-The very first Caribbean Food Festival took place in Victoria Square on June 3rd and 4th and comprised of soothing music, some hip shaking dancing on the streets, friendly happy people all around, tasty punch, and of course delicious food.
+Caribbean Eats & Beats in Birmingham – Birmingham town centre came alive over the weekend with the smells and sounds of the Caribbean Islands.
+The very first Caribbean Food Festival took place in Victoria Square on June 3rd and 4th and comprised of soothing music, some hip-shaking dancing on the streets, friendly happy people all around, tasty punch, and of course delicious food.